kobotoolbox/kobo-docker/README.md

 ## Important notice when upgrading from commit [`5c2ef02` (March 4, 2019)](https://github.com/kobotoolbox/kobo-docker/commit/5c2ef0273339bee5c374830f72e52945947042a8) or earlier

-You must follow [these important instructions](./doc/March-2019-Upgrade.md).
-Then, please follow [next instructions](##important-notice-when-upgrading-from-todo-insert-final-1db-release-here-or-earlier)
+Running current releases of KoBoToolbox requires you to upgrade your Postgres and Mongo databases.
+Please follow [these instructions](./doc/March-2019-Upgrade.md).

 If you do not, the application may not start or your data may not be visible.

 ## Important notice when upgrading from [`2.019.52-final-shared-database`](https://github.com/kobotoolbox/kobo-docker/releases/tag/2.019.52-final-shared-database) or earlier

 This assumes your last upgrade was **more recent** than March 4, 2019.
+If not, you must [upgrade your databases](#important-notice-when-upgrading-from-commit-5c2ef02-march-4-2019-or-earlier) before proceeding.

 Up to and including release [`2.019.52-final-shared-database`](https://github.com/kobotoolbox/kobo-docker/releases/tag/2.019.52-final-shared-database), [KPI](https://github.com/kobotoolbox/kpi) and